algorand/auction-demo/README.md

 # Algorand Auction Demo

-This demo is an on-chain auction built with smart contracts on the Algorand blockchain.
+This demo is an on-chain NFT auction using smart contracts on the Algorand blockchain.

 ## Development Setup

-This repo request Python 3.6 or higher.
+This repo requires Python 3.6 or higher.
 We recommend you use a Python virtual environment to install the required dependencies.

-Setup venv (one time):
+Set up venv (one time):
  * `python3 -m venv venv`

 Active venv: